More Than a Woman (album): Critical reception

-Keysha Davis from BBC Music thought that More Than a Woman would "sell bucket-loads."
-She praised Braxton for serving "both middle-of-the-road listeners with her high-powered ballads, as well the comrades of the streets with her attitude-ridden take on modern day living."
+Keysha Davis from BBC Music praised Braxton for serving "both middle-of-the-road listeners with her high-powered ballads, as well the comrades of the streets with her attitude-ridden take on modern day living."
 While discussing the album's hip-hop songs, Chris Willman from Entertainment Weekly wrote that "she has sudden hip-hop pretensions, it's low-key hip-hop, the electronic throbs provides a surprisingly suitable bed for her controlled boudoir cooing."
 While comparing the album between her previous release The Heat, he called it "hotter than her predominantly adult contemporary previous album" and concluded writing that the album "proves to be the singer's most consistent effort" since her self-titled 1993 debut album.
 Billboard noted that More Than a Woman "shows Braxton striving to walk a tightrope between [...] two stylistic worlds with unavoidably mixed results.
 To her credit, she handles the task with more dexterity and finesse than most."
+USA Today critic Steve Jones found that the album showed a "feistier" side of Braxton, blended in hip-hop flavor, and, with help from collaborators, "showcase[d] Braxton's versatility," proving she was "more than a torch singer."
+Natalie Nichols from The Los Angeles Times, found that More Than a Woman was featuring "up-to-the-minute production" and a mix of styles, but while musically varied, it ultimately "doesn't completely disguise a lack of real insight."
+New York Times editor Jon Pareles highlighted Braxton's "bitter specificity" and emotional delivery, but concluded that she "subordinates her voice to too many indifferent tunes," often letting it drift rather than dominate the melodies.